sndrsmnk/irssibot/README.md

 ------------------------------------------------
 No. Really.
 There may be dragons.

+You may need Ubuntu packages: irssi, mysql-server, libdbi-perl, libwww-perl.

 Install basic gist:

  * Create a new user '**irssibot**' (or joe, polly or finnigan...)